laurencedawson/sync-for-reddit/changelog/index.md

 Each changelog corresponds to a release of Sync on Google Play.
 They are sorted in descending order and grouped by year.

-"development" serves as the current work in progress.
+"v23.development" serves as the current work in progress.